charmaineyhong/zomato_data_analysis/README.md

 ```bash
 python src/restaurant_details.py
 ```
+- If successfully run, " Restaurant details processed and saved successfully." logging will appear in the terminal and output can be found in outputs/restaurant_details.csv

 ### Extract Events

 ```bash
 python src/event_processor.py
 ```
+- If successfully run, "Event details processed and saved successfully." logging will appear in the terminal and output can be found in outputs/restaurant_events.csv

 ### Analyze Ratings

 ```bash
 python src/ratings_analyzer.py
 ```
+- If successfully run, in the terminal, it will show the computed thresholds which is the calculated 20th, 40th, 60th, and 80th percentiles of the aggregate ratings of the restaurants.
+- Based on these calculated percentiles, each restaurant is categorized into one of five textual rating categories.
+- These are how each ratings are categorized
+Ratings ≤ 4.2: "Poor"
+Ratings > 4.2 and ≤ 4.4: "Average"
+Ratings > 4.4 and ≤ 4.5: "Good"
+Ratings > 4.5 and ≤ 4.6: "Very Good"
+Ratings > 4.6: "Excellent"
+- A rating text of how many restaurants obtained the specific textual rating categories (Excellent, Very Good, Good, Average, Poor) are also given in the logging
+- A successful logging of "Ratings analysis saved to outputs/restaurant_ratings_analysis.csv" will be shown when the module is successfully run.

 ## Testing

 Unit tests are in the `tests/` directory.
 They cover data loading, processing, and analysis functionalities.